Extra pearls in graph theory: The seven-color theorem

 These two inequalities imply the corollary. \qeds

 \parit{Proof of \ref{thm:7-colors}.} Suppose that there is a toroidal graph $G$ that requires $8$ colors.
 Choose a critical subgraph $H$ in $G$ with chromatic number 8.
-Denote by $p$ and $q$ the number of vertexes and edges in $H$.
+Denote by $p$ and $q$ the number of vertices and edges in $H$.